GetStream/Stream-Example-Parse/readme.md

 var client = stream.connect(settings.streamApiKey, settings.streamApiSecret, settings.streamApp);
 ```

-The easiest way to get started is probably to just copy over this entire repo.
+The easiest way to get started is to copy over this entire repo.

 #### Setting up the backend & syncing to getstream.io

 To build your activity stream you need to notifity getstream.io of 2 things:

-1.)
-When activities are added/removed
+1. When activities are added/removed
-2.)
-When follow relationships are changed
+2. When follow relationships are changed

 If you haven't tried out getstream.io before I recommend you try the getting started first:
 https://getstream.io/get_started/#intro